dcernst/dcernst.github.io/_posts/2015-01-14-setting-the-stage.md

 In the past, I would just wing it on day one and it's been different every time.
 However, I've had lots of people ask me to describe exactly what I do and I also thought it would be a good exercise for me to sit down and think carefully about the activity.
 So, in the fall of 2014, I created some slides to guide the activity, which I am now calling "Setting the Stage".
 Since then I have shortened the activity and made some improvements.
 The current version of the activity is inspired by [TJ Hitchman](http://theronhitchman.github.io), [Mike Starbird](http://www.ma.utexas.edu/users/starbird/), and [Brian Katz](https://twitter.com/thewordninja_bk).

 The main idea is that I want to get students thinking about why we there and what we should really be striving to get out of the course.
 In addition, it helps students understand why I take an IBL approach in my classes.
-Below is an outline of the the activity.
+Below is an outline of the activity.

 ## Directions to the Students ##